-- 13. Based on the GET 2019 analysis, two technology roadmaps: Global Energy Transformation: Future of the Wind Market and Global Energy Transformation: Future of the Solar PV Market are currently under development and will be published by the end of 2019.
-The roadmaps explore the prominent role of wind and solar PV technologies in accelerating the global transition to 2050 and provide more details on the deployment pathways of wind and solar PV with insights on cost reductions, technology trends and other aspects that touch on the need to prepare future grids to integrate rising shares of wind and solar PV power. - 14.
-IRENA continues to provide long-term prospects for power sector transformation in Africa, using the advanced energy systems optimisation tool SPLAT (System Planning Test model).
-Agency's analysis has been used as critical input to regional policy and target development across the continent.
-For example, analysis has been used in the African Union Program for Infrastructure Development (PIDA) process, and contributed to the latest updates to the medium- to long-term Western African Power Pool and Southern African Power Pool masterplans in 2018, and the Central Africa Regional Renewable Energy Roadmap requested by the Secretariat of the Economic Community of Central African States (ECCAS) to support the region in developing a strategy for sustained deployment of renewable energy technologies. - 15.
+Figure 5: Future of Wind and Future of Solar Photovoltaic (October and November 2019)

+- 22. IRENA continues to provide long-term prospects for power sector transformation in Africa, using the advanced energy systems optimisation tool SPLAT (System Planning Test model).
+The Agency's analysis has been used as critical input to regional policy and target development across the continent.
+For example, analysis has been used in the African Union Programme for Infrastructure Development (PIDA) process, and contributed to the latest updates to the medium- to long-term Western African Power Pool and Southern African Power Pool masterplans in 2018, and the Central Africa Regional Renewable Energy Roadmap requested by the Secretariat of the Economic Community of Central African States (ECCAS) to support the region in developing a strategy for sustained deployment of renewable energy technologies. - 23.
 Forming part of its advanced suite of tools to support the energy transformation, IRENA developed the FlexTool, designed to complement the REmap tool and national energy plans by providing a more detailed analysis of the power system through operational analysis and flexibility assessment.
 In May 2019, IRENA began the process of developing a regional REmap analysis and joint assessment of the flexibility of power systems in Central American Countries with the FlexTool.
-This formed part of a regional activity under the Central America Clean
+This formed part of a regional activity under the Central America Clean Energy Corridor (CECCA) to provide insights on the value of regional integration (see Network

-Energy Corridor (CECCA) to provide insights on the value of regional integration (see Network Hub - Regional Action Agenda for more information).
+Hub - Regional Action Agenda for more information).
 This work is supported by a voluntary contribution from the Government of Norway.

-16. To operationalise this work, IRENA and the Energy Secretariat of Panama co-organised the "First Regional Workshop: Renewable Energy Roadmap and Flexibility Analysis for Central America" in September 2019.
+24. To operationalise this work, IRENA and the Energy Secretariat of Panama co-organised the "First Regional Workshop: Renewable Energy Roadmap and Flexibility Analysis for Central America" in September 2019.
 The consultation workshop set the scene and scope of the project and provided a space for exchange among countries, and regional and multilateral institutions on the opportunities and challenges for widespread deployment of renewable energy in end-use and power sectors towards 2030.
 The overall aim of the workshop is to advance the Sustainable Development Goals (SDGs) and meet climate targets.
 Key partner institutions include the Economic Commission for Latin America and the Caribbean (ECLAC), the Inter-American Development Bank (IDB), the regional electric power market (MER) institutions, the Latin American Energy Organization (OLADE), the Central American Integration System (SICA), the United Nations Framework Convention on Climate Change (UNFCCC) Regional Collaboration Centre, and the World Bank.
-A similar programme has started for Southeast Asia and Central and South East Europe, respectively supported by voluntary contribution from Denmark and the European Commission.
+A similar programme has started for Southeast Asia and Central and Southeast Europe, respectively supported by voluntary contributions from Denmark and the European Commission.
 Further, country-specific flexibility assessments are ongoing for Republic of Moldova, as follow-up to the Renewable Readiness Assessment (RRA) analysis, and for the Hashemite Kingdom of Jordan, as part of the RRA process.
 This work is also supported by a voluntary contribution from the Government of Norway.